 Another kind of artificial intelligence, known as statistical artificial intelligence, employs statistical methods to detect patterns from data.
-It is less dependent on preencoded logic to solve problems.
 Statistical artificial intelligence includes machine learning, which is described in the next section.

-Some rules applied by statistical artificial intelligence in generating output are not supplied by human programmers ahead of time, but exist internally as inferences from the data that they process.
-For this reason, the relationship between inputs and outputs is less transparent and the process by which the output is reached is not as comprehensible as in classical artificial intelligence systems.
-The inferred rules arise, however, out of the data supplied to the system.
+Statistical artificial intelligence systems are less dependent on pre-encoded logic to solve problems, because some rules that they apply in generating output are not supplied by human programmers ahead of time, but exist internally instead as inferences from the data that they process.
+For this reason, the relationship between inputs and outputs is less transparent and the process by which the output is reached is not as comprehensible as in classical artificial intelligence systems.20 The inferred rules arise, however, out of the data supplied to the system.
 The choice of data, together with the algorithm used to produce the inferences, contributes to the behaviour of the systems.